-I organize programs for institutions as well as my independent creative practice that prioritize conversation and aim to elevate the lived expertise of as many voices as possible.
-Projects are listed in chronological order.
+I organize programs for institutions as well as my independent creative practice that prioritize conversation and elevating lived and alternative expertise.

 UPCOMING: As a 2021 resident of the Santa Fe Art Institute, I will be exploring the labor of generosity, gift-giving, and hospitality, and envisioning a world where they operate as the dominant culture.

 Acequia Madre: Acequia Tours with La Llorona – September 2019

 As part of the PASEO Festival in Taos, New Mexico, Acequia Madre was a series of educational tours I led through the Kit Carson cemetery and acequia as La Llorona, or “the crying woman.”
 These tours blended the history and ecology of acequias with local and global Chicanx folklore to humanize La Llorona, asking participants to connect to culture, history, and nature on a personal level.
 Resource Guide here.

 Co-hosted by Julia Renaud, moonhaus was an installation and event series at the John Nicholas Brown Center Public Humanities Gallery LAB from March 16-20, 2018 that engaged with the resurgence of traditions of wisdom like astrology, crystal healing, and earth magic in contemporary popular culture.
 Visitors, or “companions,” were invited to consider how these practices inform how we make sense of ourselves, each other, and the world around us using guided meditation, a themed library, crafting activities, birth chart interpretation guides, an altar to spring, multiple lounge and conversation spaces, and a spring equinox celebration.
 For more information, please peruse our podcast episode on Public Work.

 *moonhaus was supported by funding from the Brown Arts Initiative Student Grant as well as from the John Nicholas Brown Center for Public Humanities and Cultural Heritage